quang-ute/myprojects/README.md

 # myprojects

-The Dockerfile is used to generate docker image with full packages for hand-on Assembly & Security labs. <br>
+The Dockerfile is used to build docker image with full required packages for Hands-On Assembly & Security labs. <br>
 How to use:<br>
 1. Install docker on your computer (host machine) <br>
 2. $> docker build -t nasm .                          // to build docker image with all required packages for labs. nasm is the name of this image. <br>